FedEx (FDX)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in FedEx.

 FedEx doesn’t pass our quality test.
 For starters, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its low free cash flow margins give it little breathing room.
-On top of that, its diminishing returns show management's prior bets haven't worked out.
+And while its remarkable EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its diminishing returns show management's prior bets haven't worked out.
+On top of that, its low free cash flow margins give it little breathing room.

-FedEx’s P/E ratio based on the next 12 months is 10.1x.
-While this valuation is fair, the upside isn’t great compared to the potential downside.
+FedEx’s P/E ratio based on the next 12 months is 11.8x.
+This valuation multiple is fair, but we don’t have much confidence in the company.
 There are more exciting stocks to buy at the moment.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.